-Educational material approved by the Center for Student Involvement must be provided to each person that completes a credit card application.
+Educational material approved by Student Programs and Involvement must be provided to each person that completes a credit card application.

 A no harassment policy shall be observed.
 Harassment shall be defined as continued solicitation of goods and/or services by a solicitor to a solicitee beyond the initial verbal refusal on the part of the solicitee.
 Solicitors shall not physically obstruct solicitees.